Updated 7/12/17 to include latest rate information.

 Another direct advantage to going with SoFi is the $150 sign up bonus that they are offering new borrowers.
 As we noted in our SoFi Review, the $150 is a nice perk, but in the long run it isn’t a ton of money over the life of a student loan.
 That being said, $150 for signing up is definitively better than nothing.

-Though only located on the East Coast, DRB is a traditional bank.
-As we noted in our DRB Review, this fact stands in stark contrast to many of the top student loan consolidation companies today.
+Darien Rowayton Bank, the company behind Laurel Road, is a traditional bank.
+As we noted in our Laurel Road Review, this fact stands in stark contrast to many of the top student loan consolidation companies today.
 Most of the consolidation companies with the ultra low-interest rates are new companies with just an internet presence.

 The other big advantage to applying to both companies is that you can personally evaluate the customer service that you receive.
 If one company stands head and shoulders above the other, your decision could be an easy one.